ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 * Using [Write Assurance](../../../client-api/session/saving-changes#waiting-for-replication---write-assurance).
 * Not changing the default single-node-responsibility for writes and reads on each database.
 For example, node A can be responsible for writes on a database called
   "Receipts", while node B can be responsible for "CustomerInformation", and so on.
-  By default, one node is responsible for all reads and writes.
+  By default, one node is responsible for all reads and writes on any database.
   You can configure [load balancing](../../../client-api/session/configuration/use-session-context-for-load-balancing) to fine-tune the settings to your needs.
      * Learn more about [Scaling Distributed Work In RavenDB](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/7-scaling-distributed-work-in-ravendb)